Are ‘Pharmaceutical Grade’ Fish Oils just a gimmick?

 It was not your father’s Oldsmobile.

-Then, the famous Dr. Barry Sears coined the term ‘Pharmaceutical grade fish oil‘ to help distinguish this new double-strength fish oil from the lowly 25% stuff.
+Then, the famous Dr. Barry Sears coined the term ‘Pharmaceutical grade fish oil‘ about 20 years ago to help distinguish this new double-strength fish oil from the lowly 25% stuff.

 He was fully justified.
 After all, the same pill had twice the Omega-3 goodies.